influxdata/flux/libflux/flux/FLUXDOC.md

 contents.

 If the package provides any constants that require documentation, that documentation should be included here.
-Otherwise, constants will just be listed by name in the generated package documentation, with no further elaboration.
+Otherwise, constants are listed by name in the generated package documentation, with no further elaboration.

-Any code examples should be contained in a markdown-formatted code block, and may be included anywhere in the description.
+Code examples should be contained in a Markdown-formatted code block, and may be included anywhere in the description.
 Readers should be able to copy and paste any any example code into the InfluxDB data explorer and run it with no modifications.
-Any sample data used in a code example should come from an `array.from()` call in the example code itself, rather than being represented as a markdown- or html-formatted table.
+Any sample data used in a code example should come from an `array.from()` call in the example code itself, rather than being represented as a Markdown- or html-formatted table.

-Future iterations on this project may add extra functionality around code examples (for instance, allowing users to run them interactively on the docs site).
-For now, they will just be treated as plain markdown.
+> Future iterations on this project may add extra functionality around code examples
+> (for instance, allowing users to run them interactively on the docs site).
+For now,
+> they will just be treated as plain Markdown.

-### Documenting package values
+### Package values

 Packages expose values via assignment statements and builtin statements.
 These values should be documented with a headline and optional description.